Open topic with navigation

 The dashboard shows:

-You can test the selected monitor by clicking Test on Demand.
-The test is performed from the monitor’s primary location.
-The results are displayed on screen.
-They are not included in the monitor history, nor do they trigger alerts.
+The Test on Demand button runs an instant test from the monitor’s primary location.
+Results are displayed on the screen and are not included in the monitor history.

 The dashboard contains two charts: